Joecstarr/thesis/sections/tabulation/arborescent/computation/algorithm_for_generation.md

 **Routine**

 1. Set $T$ to be the set $\LS \iota[0],\ \iota[0\ 0],\ \iota[1],\ \iota[-1],\ \iota[2],\ \iota[-2],\,\ \iota[2\ 0],\ \iota[-2\ 0]\RS$
-2. for i from 3 to TCN
+2. For i from 3 to TCN
     1. Execute @find-rlitt-from-acnm1toacn with input TCN $i$ and RLITT set
        $T$.
     1. Add the results to $T$